pacejohn/Random_Forest_Grid_Search/README.md

-# Random_Forest_Grid_Search
+# Random Forest Grid Search Example
-Script to perform grid search of hyperparameters for random forests to find the best hyperparameters
+This Jupyter Notebook performs grid search of hyperparameters for random forests to find the best hyperparameters.
+The data could stand a lot of feature engineering to better good predictions but I did not do that.
+The purpose of this Notebook is to demonstrate how to do grid search for random forests.
+If you decide to do feature engineering and get better results, please share!

 # This Jupyter Notebook performs multiple processes
 1. Import train/test and validation census data files